How to Apply for Financial Aid

 To receive an estimate of institutional need-based aid eligibility, we also require one of the following:

 Once your FAFSA is submitted, an Expected Family Contribution (EFC) toward college costs is calculated.
 This will determine your eligibility for federal and state grants, loans, and work-study.
-The additional aid application (Wooster supplemental aid application OR CSS Profile) will allow us to determine your institutional need-based aid eligibility.
+The additional aid application (Wooster Need Based Aid Application OR CSS Profile) will allow us to determine your institutional need-based aid eligibility.

 Confirmation of Aid